groupvine/gv-doc/4-feed/1-feedIntro.md

 <span class="sub g4s">

-Administrators and Editors will also have an **Options** filter in their feed to include sub-group and/or archived emails into the feed.
+Administrators and Editors will also have an **Options** filter in the Email Feed header to include sub-group and/or archived emails into their view of the feed.

 </span> <!-- sub g4s -->

 <span class="free">

-Administrators and Editors will also have an **Options** filter in their feed to include archived emails into the feed.
+Administrators and Editors will also have an **Options** filter in the Email Feed header to include archived emails into their view of the feed.

 </span> <!-- free -->